dave-mills/setup-notes/VSCode/README.md

 - Text Pastry
 - Markdown All in One

-## Setup PHP CS Fixer
+## Setup Autoformatters

+### PHP-CS Fixer
 I recommend installing via composer:
  -  `composer global require friendsofphp/php-cs-fixer`
  - ensure composer folder is in your path (however that works in your OS!)

+### ESLint
+Install via npm or yarn.
+I install globally (`npm i -g eslint`) as I want to use it in all my projects.
+I have a global .eslintrc file (placed in my home user folder) with standard settings.
+If a specific project needs different settings, that can be overridden by adding a .eslintrc file into the project root.

 ## Setup Settings:
 My custom settings are in this folder for reference.
 Below are the specific settings I recommend trying for yourself (copy/overwite these keys in your settings.json user file)

  - Set files to autosave: `"files.autoSave": "onFocusChange",`
  - Keep your line ends tidy:  `"files.trimTrailingWhitespace": true,`